Ponharish/Python-TTS-App/README.md

 ## Value Proposition

 - **Centralized Platform**
-  - Explore and compare voices from multiple TTS engines (Google, AWS Polly, native OS) in one place.
+  - Explore and compare voices from multiple TTS engines (Google, AWS Polly) in one place.

 - **Time-Saving Features**
   - Smart filters for language, voice, gender, and engine type.